-Join Malcolm Shore for an in-depth discussion in this video Hackers and the kill chain, part of Practical Cybersecurity.
+Join Malcolm Shore for an in-depth discussion in this video Hackers and the kill chain, part of Cybersecurity for IT Professionals.

 Before getting into using the tools, let's have a look at why cyber security has become so important over the last decade.
 Robert Morris was one of the earliest hackers to mount a public attack, when in 1988 he released the Christmas Tree worm onto the internet.
 And caused over 6,000 computers to crash.
 He was charged and fined $10,000.
 Rather a lot in those days.
 Then, in 1990, two hacking groups, the Legion of Doom and the Masters of Deception declared war on each other, and mounted attacks over the internet on each other's computers.

 A number of their members were jailed.
 There were other high profile hackers active in the 1990's, including Kevin Mitnick, otherwise known as Condor, who was in and out of jail because of his hacking.
 He eventually became an author on cyber security.
 Acted as a CIA agent in ABC's TV spy thriller, Alias, and he's now a security consultant.
 Mitnick's book, Ghost in the Wires, describes his adventures as a wanted hacker on the run.
 During the 1980's and 90's, hackers were more a novelty than a significant problem.